 Radial neuropathy is also known as Saturday night palsy, Cheiralgia paresthetica, Supinator syndrome, Radial tunnel syndrome, Supinator channel syndrome, and Wartenberg syndrome. -ed.

-In this update, Dr. Mazen M Dimachkie, Director of the Neuromuscular Disease Section and the Electromyography Laboratory at the University of Kansas Medical Center, reviews the clinical presentation and treatment of radial neuropathies.
+In this update, Dr. Mazen M Dimachkie, Associate Professor and Director of the Neuromuscular Disease Program at the University of Texas, Houston Health Science Center, reviews the clinical presentation and treatment of radial neuropathies.
 A systematic literature review indicated that 11.8% of humeral fractures are associated with radial neuropathy.
-Electromyography and nerve conduction studies play a critical role in assessing radial neuropathies, including their pathophysiology, severity, prognosis, and management.
+Electromyography and nerve conduction studies play a critical role in assessing radial neuropathies including their pathophysiology, severity, prognosis and management.